 There are some things you can do to help reduce the chance that you will be discriminated against on the basis of your religion.

-If you do have to go to court, dress in a conservative manner.
+- If you do have to go to court, dress in a conservative manner.
 Don’t show up wearing a cape, holding a sword, and sporting a pentacle the size of a large Schnauzer.
-Arrive clean, well groomed, and wearing a nice suit or dress.
+Arrive clean, well groomed, and wearing a nice suit or dress, just like everyone else.
 Be respectful of judges, attorneys, and even people who have made nasty accusations about you and your beliefs.

 Be sure to read our interview with author Dana Eilers, who wrote the book Pagans and the Law.